beto4444/GRAPHen/README.md

 ## ENG

 GRAPHen is the programming language to define, create and visualize graphs.
-It comprises:
+Project comprises of:
 1. language itself(created with ANTLR4),
-2. simple IDE which can export generated graphs to graphics format.
+2. simple IDE which can:
+   - show and export generated graphs to graphics format,
-   - The IDE also have some basic error handling.
+   - handle errors.

 ### Contributors
 * Bartłomiej Stępniewski<br>